tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Sat Sep 22 2007

-Jaimee Hackett (a 56-year-old White college dropout) entered a church, ready to deliver a speech to religious people.
+Jaimee Hackett (a 56-year-old white college dropout) entered a church, ready to deliver a speech to religious people.
 She believed religion as an outdated, obsolete entity that has to adapt to the changing times.
 Its followers should leave faith and adopt the truth of atheism.
 Jaimee Hackett slowly breathed in and out to calm her nerves.
 As Jaimee Hackett entered the church, she heared a small rasping noise.
 She knew it was because angels and demons are fighting each other, and ignored the noise.

 Jaimee Hackett used practical experience and common sense to argue that the world is just one big simulation, run by a supercomputer called The Unblinking Eye.